sreenidhiramanuja/Order-Accession-Numbers/README.md

 # Order-Accession-Numbers
 This is a maven project to order **Accession Numbers**.
-(i)  Master/Tag 2.0_WedEndPoint provides with web interface
+ (i) Master/Tag 3.0_Java8_Web provides Java 8 implementation along with Webend point (ii) Tag 2.0_WedEndPoint provides with web interface
-(ii) Tag 1.0_CmdLine provides only command line interface
+(iii) Tag 1.0_CmdLine provides only command line interface

 ## To Build the project